Lopinavir/ritonavir (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or if you have liver disease (including cirrhosis or hepatitis), diabetes, high cholesterol, hemophilia, or a history of pancreatitis.
-Tell your doctor about all heart conditions you have, including heart failure, heart block, or heart rhythm problems.
+- Tell your doctor if you are pregnant or if you have liver disease (including cirrhosis or hepatitis B or C), diabetes, high cholesterol, hemophilia, or a history of pancreatitis.
+Tell your doctor if you have heart disease, heart failure, heart block, or heart rhythm problems.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.